 About this collection

 The Art & Graphics collection combines contemporary and historical environmental art, as well as comics and illustrations.
 The Anthropocene Milestones comic series illustrates 30 eight-panel comic strips depicting items as diverse as the spinning jenny, the scanning tunneling microscope, and the telephone, and events as far apart in time as the 40,800-year-old Altamira cave drawings and the Apollo mission of 1968.
 All these represent important milestones that have paved the way to a new geological “age of humans.”
-This collection also includes environmentally relevant early modern broadsheets from the 16th century digitized by the Bavarian State Library.
-Art & Graphics will soon feature profiles of environmental artist and their art, graphic novels on the human-environment relationship, and environmental photography.
+This collection also includes environmentally relevant early modern broadsheets from the seventeenth and eighteenth centuries digitized by the Bavarian State Library.

 ![]() |